Skip to content

 Secrets management

-varlock uses the term sensitive to describe any value that should not be exposed to the outside world.
+Varlock uses the term sensitive to describe any value that should not be exposed to the outside world.
 This includes secret api keys, passwords, and other generally sensitive information.
 Instead of relying on prefixes (e.g., NEXT_PUBLIC_) to know which items may be “public”, varlock relies on @decorators to mark sensitive items explicitly.

 .env.schema